 MCCAIN: A little straight talk.
 Republicans have got to compete.
 And I say compete for the Hispanic voter.

-SENATOR MARCO RUBIO: If I controlled the flow of business in the Senate, we would be focused on tax reform and how to get the economy growing again and how to get the debt under control.
-But the reality is the Democrats were going to raise this issue immigration.
+SENATOR MARCO RUBIO: If I controlled the flow of business in the Senate, we would be focused on tax reform and how to get our economy growing again and how to get the debt under control.
+But the reality is the Democrats were going to raise this issue of immigration.
 So if they're going to raise an issue and force us to address it, then we have to have an alternative, an alternative...

 RUSH LIMBAUGH: Why?
 Why can't we just defeat it?
 Why do we have to address it because they raised it?

 RUBIO: Because there are legitimate - if they raise the issue of immigration, we can't just vote against it.

 WELNA: Rubio then asserted that because 11 million people won't be deported, their current status quo amounts to amnesty.
 But some of Rubio's fellow conservatives say he's got it backwards.
 At a rival news conference yesterday, Louisiana Republican David Vitter pointed out that the immigration bill would make legal status available to most unlawful immigrants six months after being signed into law.

 SENATOR DAVID VITTER: We're very concerned that this bill is the same fundamentally flawed model from the past.
 It's an immediate amnesty with promises of enforcement.

 WELNA: Opponents of the bill are girding for a tough fight.
 Ira Mehlman is with the Federation For American Immigration Reform.